MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-stack/migrate-deploy.md

 The following articles can help your team during migration and modernization:

-- [Scalability and availability](https://azure.microsoft.com/blog/azure-stack-iaas-part-six/) services such as pay per use, VM availability sets, virtual machine scale sets, network adapters, and the ability to add and resize VMs and disks
+- [Scalability and availability](https://azure.microsoft.com/blog/azure-stack-iaas-part-six/) services such as pay per use, VM availability sets, VM scale sets, network adapters, and the ability to add and resize VMs and disks
 - [Storage capacity](https://azure.microsoft.com/blog/azure-stack-iaas-part-3/), including the ability to upload and download and also capture and deploy VM images
 - [Azure Stack quickstart templates](https://github.com/Azure/AzureStack-QuickStart-Templates) GitHub repository
 - [Azure quickstart templates](https://github.com/Azure/Azure-QuickStart-Templates) GitHub repository